GCSE Macbeth Revision

 As with all exams, the most important element of your revision is practicing a lot of exam style questions.
 We’ve linked to AQA’s past and specimen papers above.
 Try all of the questions available and mark your own work using the mark schemes provided.
 You can then see what the examiner is looking for and get a really good idea of where you can improve your essay answers.
 After you’ve marked a question, take a break and then try writing an even better answer based on what you’ve learnt from the mark scheme.

-If you would like any further help with your GCSE English Literature revision then please do get in touch to see how one of our expert English tutors can help you.
+If you would like to try our best, personalised support for GCSE English Literature then please do get in touch to see how one of our expert English tutors can help you.